davidpatrickrose/au-software-development/au-software-development.md

 ## Out of scope work

 In software development, it's not at all uncommon for a customer to have new ideas about what they want in the software product after development work has already started.
-There needs to be way to determine how the Developer gets paid this work if it's additional.
+There needs to be way to determine how the Developer gets paid for this work if it's in addition to this initial work scope.

 https://github.com/CodePact/au-components/blob/widgets/out_scope_work.md